nrfconnect/sdk-nrf/samples/nrf9160/fmfu_smp_svr/README.rst

 Troubleshooting
 ===============

-You can use the MCUMgr CLI tool to test if the sample is running correctly, as follows:
+You can use the mcumgr CLI tool to test if the sample is running correctly, as follows:

 .. parsed-literal::
   :class: highlight